-Myrin Library's 13th Annual Edible Books Festival occurs on April 7th, 2017!
+Myrin Library's 13th Annual Edible Books Festival occurred on April 7th, 2017.

 The contest is open to all students, staff and faculty.
 Enter as many creations as you wish!
 Entries are due in the Library by 11 AM.
 Vote for your favorites between 11 AM and 1 PM.
 Winners announced at 1:15 PM.